Categories with Families: Unityped, Simply Typed, and Dependently Typed: Simply-typed cwfs

 \begin{theorem} The categories $\CCCs$ and $\Scwf_\ctx^{\None, \times, \tto}$ are equivalent. \end{theorem} \begin{proof} Straightforward extension of Theorem \ref{th:eq_cc}, which boils down to the definition of evaluation from application and vice versa. \end{proof}

-As discussed after Theorem 2, we regard this as our version of one of the main results of the Lambek and Scott book, namely Theorem 3.11, the equivalence between simply-typed $\lambda$-calculi and cartesian closed categories, where $\Scwf_\ctx^{\None, \times, \tto}$ plays the role of the category of typed $\lambda$-calculi.
+This is our version of one of the main results of the Lambek and Scott book, namely Theorem 3.11, the equivalence between simply-typed $\lambda$-calculi and cartesian closed categories, where $\Scwf_\ctx^{\None, \times, \tto}$ plays the role of the category of typed $\lambda$-calculi.
 And indeed, the simply-typed $\lambda$-calculus arises as the free scwf with $\tto$-structure over a set of types.
 If $\B$ is a set of basic types, we consider $\B$-$\Scwf_\ctx^{\tto}$ to be the category with objects scwfs with $\tto$-structure together with an interpretation function $\intr{-}_\C : \B \to \Ty$; and as morphisms the strict scwf-morphisms that preserve $\tto$-structure and commute with the interpretation.
 Then we have:

-\begin{proposition} For all sets $\B$, the category $\B$-$\Scwf^{\tto}$ has an initial object. \end{proposition} \emph{Construction 1.} Just as for ucwfs and scwfs, we can immediately turn the definition of scwf with $\times$-structure into a definition of a free one as a higher inductive type.
+\begin{proposition} For all sets $\B$, the category $\B$-$\Scwf^{\tto}$ has an initial object. \end{proposition} \emph{Construction 1.} Just as for ucwfs and scwfs, we can immediately turn the definition of scwf with $\tto$-structure into an inductive definition of a free such.
 The resulting theory is a well-scoped variable-free version of the typed $\lambda\sigma$-calculus with base types in $\B$.

 \emph{Construction 2.} Alternatively, we can construct an scwf with $\tto$-structure free over $\B$ from a well-scoped version of the simply-typed $\lambda\beta\eta$-calculus.
 The construction follows that of Proposition \ref{prop:free_scwf}, except that the terms are now inductively defined with the following three constructors: